Near-Optimal and Tractable Estimation under Shift-Invariance: Introduction

 \paragraph{Extensions.} In addition to those just discussed, we prove other results worth to be mentioned. \begin{itemize} \item[] {\bf One-sided recovery.} In the second part of Section~\ref{sec:oracle}, we prove an analogue of Proposition~\ref{prop:hybrid-oracle-intro} where the reproducing filter is constrained to be causal (``one-sided'')---i.e.~ordinary, rather than Laurent, polynomial of degree~$s$.
 As it turns out, in this case the factors~$\sR_1$ and~$\sR_2$ degrade to~$s^2$ and~$s$, respectively; we show this to be optimal in the case of~$\sR_2$, and conjecture the bound on~$\sR_1$ to be optimal as well.
 The statistical guarantee, i.e.~a counterpart of Theorem~\ref{th:l2-core-intro} where the estimated filter is constrained to be causal, deteriorates respectively.
 This result is rigorously formulated as Theorem~\ref{th:l2con-half} in Section~\ref{sec:l2-bound}. \item[] {\bf Signal detection.} In Section~\ref{sec:l2-bound}, after discussing the full version of Theorem~\ref{th:l2-core-intro} (cf.~Theorem~\ref{th:l2con-core}) and constructing a near-minimax full-domain estimator based on it (Section~\ref{sec:l2-full}), we change our focus to the signal detection problem, first considered in~\cite{jn-2013}, where the goal is to discover the mere presence of~$x \in \XX_s$ in the Gaussian noise In a nutshell, it turns out that the respective near-minimax detection threshold, measured in~$\ell_2$-norm, up to logarithmic factors matches the minimax detection threshold for {$s$-sparse signals} in Gaussian noise~\cite{ingster2010detection}.
 Simply put, it is almost no harder to {\em detect} on~$\XX_s$ than on~$\XX(\T_n^{(s)})$.

 \end{itemize}

-\paragraph{Paper organization.} Section~\ref{sec:oracle} is ``approximation-theoretic:'' it is devoted to proving and discussing our results on reproducing filters for shift-invariant subspaces.
-Section~\ref{sec:l2-bound} is ``statistical:'' in it, we present statistical guarantees for estimators based on the approximation theoretic results proved in Section~\ref{sec:oracle}.
+\paragraph{Paper organization.} \odima{In Section~\ref{sec:oracle}, we prove and discuss Proposition~\ref{prop:hybrid-oracle-intro}, as well as a counterpart guarantee applicable to the one-sided (``causal") filtering scenario.} Section~\ref{sec:l2-bound} is ``statistical:'' in it, we present statistical guarantees for estimators based on the analytical results presented in Section~\ref{sec:oracle}.
 We carry out the proofs of these guarantees in Section~\ref{sec:stat-proofs}.
 Some technical results on trigonometric interpolation and minimal-norm reproducing filters are deferred to appendices.
-In particular, in Appendix~\ref{apx:dirichlet-and-fejer} we review the properties of the Dirichlet and Fej\'er kernels and establish the various bounds for summation of these kernels over equidistant grids, and in Appendix~\ref{apx:shift-inv} we exhibit a lower bound for the~$\ell_2$-norm of a one-sided reproducing filter.
+In particular, in Appendix~\ref{apx:dirichlet-and-fejer} we review the properties of the Dirichlet and Fej\'er kernels and establish the various bounds for summation of these kernels over equidistant grids; in Appendix~\ref{apx:shift-inv} we exhibit the matching lower bound for the~$\ell_2$-norm of a causal reproducing filter.

+\odima{ In the previous version of the paper, our proof of Proposition~\ref{prop:hybrid-oracle-intro} was erroneous.
+While the mistake can be corrected (which by itself is a nontrivial exercise in harmonic analysis), we instead chose to provide an alternative, more elegant construction using the Christoffel function. }